 <?xml version="1.0"?> <xs:schema xmlns:xs="http://www.w3.org/2001/XMLSchema" attributeFormDefault="unqualified" elementFormDefault="qualified"> <xs:element name="CountriesImport"> <xs:complexType> <xs:sequence>

-- Go back to your sheet, copy the content from column D and paste it underneath the header.
+Go back to your sheet, copy the content from column D, and paste it underneath the header.

 </xs:sequence> </xs:complexType> </xs:element> </xs:schema>

-Your file should look like this: http://1drv.ms/1RlhrXy
+Your file should look like this: Country Import.

 Don’t forget to save it!

-…and there’s your entity!
+There’s your entity!